lexy-ai/lexy/docs/docs/contributing.md

 pytest sdk-python
 ```

-To run tests inside of an already running lexy-server container, use the following command.
+To run tests inside an already running lexy-server container, use the following command.

 ```bash
 make run-tests-docker